Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 I started the company just under two years ago, and we’ve been growing at a 100+% growth rate ever since.
 Currently we sell just over $5,000 per month worth of patches and stickers.

-Markus Hartel (from Newburgh, New York, USA) started Raghaus almost 8 years ago.
+Markus Hartel (from Newburgh, New York, USA) started Raghaus about 8 years ago.

 Hi there!
 My name is Markus Hartel and I started Raghaus Studios, a boutique letterpress print shop and graphic design studio five years ago after moving to a new domicile with nothing but a dream, no customers, and little cash in my pocket.